sinanargun/reading/README.md

   Classes vs. Objects
     A key concept in object-oriented design in the differentiation between objects and classes.
 An object is any specific entity that exists in your program at run time.
 A class is the static thing you look at in the program listing.
 An object is the dynamic thing with specific values and attributes you see when you run the program.
 For example, you could declare a class Person that had attributes of name,age,gender, and so on.
 At run time you would have the objects nancy,hank,diane,tony and so on-that is, specific instances of the class.
-If you're familiar with database terms, it's the same as the distinction between schema and instance.
+If you\'re familiar with database terms, it's the same as the distinction between schema and instance.
 You could think of the class the cookie cutter and the object as the cookie.

   When I am working on a problem, I never think about beauty.
 I think only how to solve the problem.
 But I have finished if the solution is not beautiful, I know it is wrong.
 R.Buckminster Fuller.